kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/cmd/localize/_index.md

 See [[localized root]](#notes) for more on remote roots.
 <br></br>

-* [resource]: As a byproduct of processing yaml files such as kustomizations, this command writes their keys in alphabetical order to the destination.
+* [resource]: As a byproduct of processing yaml files such as the kustomization file, this command writes their keys in alphabetical order to the destination.
 <br></br>

 * [symlink]: To avoid `kustomize build` load restriction errors on the